 During your puppy’s initial visit, we strongly recommend you start your dog on heartworm preventative medication.
 Heartworm is a parasite transmitted by mosquitoes that is simple to prevent, but difficult and costly to treat.
 If not treated, it is fatal.

-To test for heartworm disease, we draw a small sample of blood for your dog during its yearly exam.
+To test for heartworm disease, we draw a small sample of blood for your dog during its annual exam.
 The heartworm preventive we have available onsite is Tri-Heart.
 It does require a prescription and comes as a monthly chewable tablet.
 There are other forms of heartworm medication available in our online store.
 More information about heartworm disease is available at the American Heartworm Society.

 Creating a desirable litter box environment is one of the best ways to avoid any future problems with inappropriate urinary or fecal elimination.